tskit-dev/tsinfer/docs/tutorial.md

         genotypes = ds['call_genotype'][:,sample, genome]
         print(
             f"Diploid sample {sample} (genome {genome}):",
-            " ".join(alleles[sites, genotypes.values])
+            " ".join(alleles[sites, genotypes])
         )
 ```

+### VariantData and ancestral alleles

 We wish to infer a genealogy that could have given rise to this data set.
 To run _tsinfer_
 we wrap the .vcz file in a `tsinfer.VariantData` object.
 This requires an
 *ancestral allele* to be specified for each site; there are
 many methods for calculating there: details are outside the scope of this manual, but we
 have started a [discussion topic](https://github.com/tskit-dev/tsinfer/discussions/523)
 on this issue to provide some recommendations.

 Sometimes VCF files will contain the
 ancestral allele in the "AA" info field, in which case it will be encoded in the
 `variant_AA` field of the .vcz file.
 It's also possible to provide a numpy array
 of ancestral alleles, of the same length as the number of variants.
 Ancestral